jgato/jgato/random_docs/rhacm_observability.md

  * Other services that provides a `/metrics` interface by default:
    * CoreDNS, etcd, kubelet, OLM, OVN, Openshift/Kubernetes API server, etc.

-For these sources there exists a ServiceMonitor/PodMonitor CR that determinates where (and when) Prometheus will scrap metrics.
+For these sources there exists a ServiceMonitor/PodMonitor CR that determinate where (and when) Prometheus will scrap metrics.
 These are not just a few:

 ```bash
 ─> oc get servicemonitors.monitoring.coreos.com -A